 If there's an excess to pay, we'll write to you or the dependant having treatment (if they're aged 16 or over).
 We apply your excess in the order in which we receive your claims.
 Once you've paid the full excess amount, you won't have to pay it for any more treatment you claim for during that policy year.
-You don't have to pay the excess if you're claiming for the dental allowance, cash benefits, add-ons or a fitness check within Fit and Active Cover.
+You don't have to pay the excess if you're claiming for the dental allowance or cash benefits.
 We'll let you know which consultant, healthcare professional, hospital or clinic you need to pay your excess to.

-If you are claiming for treatment costs where an allowance applies, your excess will not count towards the total allowance for that benefit.
+If you are claiming for treatment costs where an allowance applies, your excess will count towards the total allowance for that benefit.